Semidey01/ITWS2110-semidp/lab3/README.md

 ## Project Description:

 A dynamic web application that displays real-time weather information and country data for Troy, NY, with support for geolocation-based weather updates.
-This project demonstrates the integration of multiple REST APIs using AJAX techniques to create an interactive, data-driven web experience with visual feedback through dynamic color-changing temperature displays.
+This lab demonstrates the integration of multiple REST APIs using AJAX techniques to create an interactive, data-driven web experience.
 The application uses asynchronous JavaScript to fetch and display data without requiring page refreshes.

-## Features:

-- **Real-time Weather Data**: Current temperature, weather conditions, humidity, wind speed, and atmospheric pressure
-- **Dynamic Temperature Colors**: Temperature display changes color based on the current temperature
-- **Country Information**: Flag, population, capital, region, languages, and currency
-- **Geolocation Support**: Get weather data for your current location with one click
-- **Responsive Design**: Adapts to different screen sizes for optimal viewing on any device

 ## APIs Used: